 Either Party may terminate the contract, in whole or in part, if the other Party breaches its duty to perform its obligations under the contract in a timely and proper manner.
 Termination requires written notice of default and a thirty (30) calendar day (or longer at the non-breaching Party's discretion considering the gravity and nature of the default) cure period.
 Said notice shall be delivered by Certified Mail, Return Receipt Requested, or in person with proof of delivery.
 Allowing time to cure a failure or breach of contract does not waive the right to immediately terminate the contract for the same or different contract breach which may occur at a different time.
 In case of default of the Contractor, the State may contract the service from other sources and hold the Contractor responsible for any excess cost occasioned thereby.
-The State may recover from the Contractor as damages the difference between the costs of covering the breach.
-Notwithstanding any clause to the contrary, the State may also recover the contract price together with any incidental or consequential damages, but less expenses saved in consequence of Contractor's breach.
+The State may recover from the Contractor as damages the difference between the contract price together with any incidental or consequential damages, but less expenses saved in consequence of Contractor's breach.